 Studio Ghibli’s latest trailer has dropped.

-If you are fan of Hayao Miyazaki, prepare your long tired sigh protocol for execution.
+If you are a fan of Hayao Miyazaki, prepare your long-tired sigh protocol for execution.

 (*Long tired sigh*) That’s right studio Ghibli has decided for some godawful reason that the future is 3d animation.